 Where tapered insulation is used with insulation entirely above deck, those roof assemblies shall show compliance on a U-factor basis per Section C402.1.4.
 The effective U-factor shall be determined through the use of Tables A102.2.6(1), A102.2.6(2) and A102.2.6(3).

+Two layers of insulation are not required where insulation tapers to the roof deck, such as at roof drains.

+C402.2.1.1 Skylight curbs.
+Skylight curbs shall be insulated to the level of roofs with insulation entirely above deck or R-5, whichever is less.

-Unit skylight curbs included as a component of skylight listed and labeled in accordance with NFRC 100 shall not be required to be insulated.
+Exception: Unit skylight curbs included as a component of skylight listed and labeled in accordance with NFRC 100 shall not be required to be insulated.

-Insulation installed on a suspended ceiling with removable ceiling tiles shall not be considered part of the minimum thermal resistance of the roof insulation.1

-C402.2.2 Thermal resistance of Above-grade walls.
+C402.2.2 Above-grade walls.
 The minimum thermal resistance (R-value) of materials installed in the wall cavity between the framing members and continuously on the walls shall be as specified in Table C402.1.3, based on framing type and construction materials used in the wall assembly.
-The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.1.3.
+The R-value of integral insulation installed in concrete masonry units (CMU) shall not be used in determining compliance with Table C402.1.3 except as otherwise noted in the table.
+In determining compliance with Table C402.1.4, the use of the U-factor of concrete masonry units with integral insulation shall be permitted.

-"Mass walls" shall include walls:
+"Mass walls" where used as a component in the thermal envelope of a building shall comply with one of the following:

-Weighing not less than 35 psf (170 kg/m2) of wall surface area.
+Weigh not less than 35 psf (170 kg/m2) of wall surface area.

-Weighing not less than 25 psf (120 kg/m2) of wall surface area where the material weight is not more than 120 pounds per cubic foot (pcf) (1,900 kg/m3).
+Weigh not less than 25 psf (120 kg/m2) of wall surface area where the material weight is not more than 120 pounds per cubic foot (pcf) (1,900 kg/m3).

-Having a heat capacity exceeding 7 Btu/ft2 x °F (144 kJ/m2 x K).
+Have a heat capacity exceeding 7 Btu/ft2 x °F (144 kJ/m2 x K).

-Having a heat capacity exceeding 5 Btu/ft2 x° F (103 kJ/m2 x K) where the material weight is not more than 120 pcf (1900 kg/m3).
+Have a heat capacity exceeding 5 Btu/ft2 x° F (103 kJ/m2 x K) where the material weight is not more than 120 pcf (1900 kg/m3).

-C402.2.3 Thermal resistance of Below-grade walls.
-The minimum thermal resistance (R-value) of the insulating material installed in, or continuously on, the below-grade walls shall be as specified in Table C402.1.3.
+C402.2.3 Below-grade walls.
+The C-factor for the below-grade exterior walls shall be in accordance with Table C402.1.4.
+The R-value of the insulating material installed in, or continuously on, the below-grade walls shall be in accordance with Table C402.1.3.
+The C-factor or R-value required shall extend to a depth of not less than 10 feet (3048 mm) below the outside finished ground level, or to the level of the lowest floor of the conditioned space enclosed by the below-grade wall, whichever is less.

 C402.2.4 Floors.
 The thermal properties (component R-values or assembly U- or F-factors) of floor assemblies over outdoor air or unconditioned space shall be as specified in Table C402.1.3 or C402.1.4 based on the construction materials used in the floor assembly.
 Floor framing cavity insulation or structural slab insulation shall be installed to maintain permanent contact with the underside of the subfloor decking or structural slabs.

+“Mass floors” where used as a component of the thermal envelope of a building shall provide one of the following weights:

+35 pounds per square foot of floor surface area.

+25 pounds per square foot of floor surface area where the material weight is not more than 120 pounds per cubic foot.

 Exceptions: